sabiyorp/ESP8266-WebSocket-Earthquake-Alert/README.md

 ## Running the Arduino Sketch

-1. Install the ESP8266 board manager [(tutorial here)](https://github.com/esp8266/Arduino?tab=readme-ov-file#installing-with-boards-manager).
+1. Install the ESP8266 board manager [(tutorial)](https://github.com/esp8266/Arduino?tab=readme-ov-file#installing-with-boards-manager).
 2. Select the ESP8266 board that you use, in this case it's `LOLIN(WEMOS) D1 R2 & mini`.
 3. Install the required libraries using the Library Manager:
    - `WebSocketsServer.h`